bnodnarb/AIRMF/_posts/map/01-01-07-system-requirements.md

 **AI Transparency Resources:**
 - GAO-21-519SP: AI Accountability Framework for Federal Agencies & Other Entities
 - “Stakeholders in Explainable AI,” Sep.
-2018, [Online].
-Available: http://arxiv.org/abs/1810.00184
+2018, [Online]( http://arxiv.org/abs/1810.00184)
 - “Including Insights from the Comptroller General’s Forum on the Oversight of Artificial Intelligence An Accountability Framework for Federal Agencies and Other Entities,” 2021
 - “HIGH-LEVEL EXPERT GROUP ON ARTIFICIAL INTELLIGENCE SET UP BY THE EUROPEAN COMMISSION ETHICS GUIDELINES FOR TRUSTWORTHY AI.”
-[Online].
-Available: https://ec.europa.eu/digital-
+[Online](https://ec.europa.eu/digital-)

 </details>